Statement of Purpose

 - Unnecessary copies or the presence of similar materials in the collection.

 Inclusion of questionable language or attitudes, or a perception of factual inaccuracy, are not necessarily criteria for de-selection.

-Withdrawn materials may be given to the Library Foundation for their Bookstore.
-Reference materials retaining informational value may be transferred to the circulating collection, offered to other libraries or nonprofit organizations within the community.
+Withdrawn materials may be given to the Library Foundation for its Bookstore.
+Reference materials retaining informational value may be transferred to the circulating collection.

 Reconsideration of Materials

-The selection and de-selection of materials for the library is an on-going process, involving many different staff and many interactions with the community using the materials.
+The selection and de-selection of materials is an on-going process, involving many different staff and many interactions with the community.
 Members of the community may have questions about the process or about selection of specific items.
 These questions are addressed as follows:

-- Patrons may wish to suggest alternative materials and may need to know about the process of making Suggestions for Purchase .
+- Patrons may wish to suggest alternative materials and can make a Suggestions for Purchase .